FedericoFinocchiaro93/Pathfinder/README.md

 # 🧭 Pathfinder AI

-**The intelligent assistant for Liferay DXP — conversational, contextual, multimodal.**
+**The intelligent chat-based assistant for Liferay DXP — conversational, contextual, multimodal.**

 Pathfinder AI turns your Liferay portal into a conversational powerhouse.
-Ask, create, search, modify — all through natural language.
-No forms, no panels, no friction.
-Just talk.
+Everything happens through a natural chat interface: ask questions, create content, search documents, modify pages, manage users — just type what you need.
+No forms, no admin panels, no friction.
+It's like having a Liferay expert available 24/7 in a chat window.

 ---